Kentico/xperience-algolia/README.md

 ### Facetable attribute

-This attribute indicates a field is a [facet or filter](https://www.algolia.com/doc/api-reference/api-parameters/attributesForFaceting/#how-to-use).
+This attribute indicates an Algolia attribute is a [facet or filter](https://www.algolia.com/doc/api-reference/api-parameters/attributesForFaceting/#how-to-use).
 By creating facets, your developers are able to create a [faceted search](https://www.algolia.com/doc/guides/managing-results/refine-results/faceting/) interface on the front-end application.
-Optional attribute properties can be defined to change the functionality of your faceted fields:
+Optional attribute properties can be defined to change the functionality of your faceted attributes:

-- __FilterOnly__ (optional): Defines the field as a filter and not a facet.
-If you do not need facets, defining a field as a filter reduces the size of the index and improves the speed of the search.
+- __FilterOnly__ (optional): Defines the attribute as a filter and not a facet.
+If you do not need facets, defining a attribute as a filter reduces the size of the index and improves the speed of the search.

 - __Searchable__ (optional): Allows developers to search for values within a facet, e.g. via the [`SearchForFacetValues()`](https://www.algolia.com/doc/api-reference/api-methods/search-for-facet-values/) method.

-> :warning: A field cannot be both `FilterOnly` and `Searchable`, or an exception will be thrown.
+> :warning: An attribute cannot be both `FilterOnly` and `Searchable`, or an exception will be thrown.

 Usage:
 ```cs